-7.13 [RESERVED]
+7.13 Transmission and/or Distribution Service Provider (TDSP) Temporary Emergency Electric Energy Facility (TEEEF) Deployment Transactional Processing

+(1) At the Transmission and/or Distribution Service Provider’s (TDSP’s) discretion, the following is one method in which a TDSP may utilize Texas Standard Electronic Transaction (Texas SET) transactions to communicate to the Retail Electric Provider(s) (REP(s)) of record their impacted Electric Service Identifier(s) (ESI ID(s)) that were affected by a “Temporary Emergency Electric Energy Facility” (TEEEF) deployment by the TDSP.
+This transactional methodology includes 867_03, Monthly or Final Usage, transaction(s) with the addition of a REF~JH~M data element identified as mobile generation or TEEEF that was deployed by the TDSP.

-7.14 Out-flow Energy from Distributed Generation Facilities
+7.14 Out-flow Energy from Customers’ Distributed Generation Facilities

 (1) Retail Electric Providers (REPs) or Resource Entities, via their Qualified Scheduling Entities (QSEs), can receive wholesale Settlement for out-flow energy, according to the processes and requirements outlined below.
 This section details the requirements and processes for ERCOT to provide wholesale Settlement for out-flow energy submitted by a Transmission and/or Distribution Service Provider (TDSP).

-7.14.4 Transmittal of Out-flow Energy Data for Unregistered Distributed Generation
+7.14.4 Transmittal of Customers’ Out-flow Energy Data for Unregistered Distributed Generation

 (1) The requirements of a Premise are: